 Still a long way to go

-There is a long way to go before America is back into a Booming economic environment, and as the Fed Reserve unwind their stimulus measures, the economy will have to stand up on its own two feet.
-There are plenty of reasons why we could see this economy fail and revert to a contracting environment, and numerous reasons why it could stand on its own feet and start to improve.
+There is a long way to go before America is back into a Booming economic environment.
+And as the Fed Reserve unwinds their stimulus measures.
+The economy will have to stand up on its own two feet.
+There are plenty of reasons why we could see this economy fail and revert to a contracting environment.
+And numerous reasons why it could stand on its own feet and start to improve.